csteamengine/pr-tracker/README.md

 User clicks submit to save the PR.

+### User wants to add a new event
+User clicks 'Create New Event'
+User enters a name for the event
+User fills in some information about the event.
+  * Category
+  * etc...
 # Requirements
 ### This website shall keep track of all users PR's for all the different events that a user does.
 ### This website shall keep track of previous PR's for all the different events that a user does.